Overview

 30 credits

-This is the first of a sequence of praxic-based modules that require the students to reassess and articulate the current state of their practices.
-This module builds upon the students’ prior learning from former degrees, and their professional practices.
-The students reinvigorate and position their overlapping practices (artistic and pedagogic) within the contexts of your professional, pedagogic practice, and through a critical engagement with contemporary art and theory
+This module will ask you to reassess and articulate the current state of your practices.
+It builds on your prior learning from former degrees, and professional practices.
+You'll reinvigorate and position your overlapping practices (artistic and pedagogic) within the contexts of your professional, pedagogic practice, and through a critical engagement with contemporary art and theory

 Aims

-- To provide students with an opportunity to identify and evaluate the breadth and scope of their existing practice/skills/techniques and to enable them to articulate the current state of their practice
+- To provide you with an opportunity to identify and evaluate the breadth and scope of your existing practice/skills/techniques and to enable you to articulate the current state of your practice.

 |